praveen-bandla/USpopulationgrowth/README.md

 ### Contents

-1. Gathering data - `County Population.ipynb` : Processing the input text file and turning into a usable dataframe
+1. `County Population.ipynb` : Processing the input text file and turning into a usable dataframe
 2. `popdelta.ipynb` : using the dataframe to create the visual

 ----